 Definition of Terms

-Aggregators: An individual or a group of individuals who collect post-consumer plastic waste and forwards to a materials recovery facility or a processing partner.
+Aggregators: An individual, a group of individuals or an organization (government or non-government) who collect post-consumer plastic waste and forwards to a materials recovery facility or a processing partner.

 Assessment: The process of quantifying the plastic footprint of a given entity (business, brand, or product) through a third-party independent auditor, using transparent methods that are consistent throughout every organization.

-Awarded Plastic Credit: A plastic credit purchased and assigned to a Client
+Awarded Plastic Credit: A plastic credit purchased and assigned to a Partner

 Certification Period: The duration for which a Plastic Neutral Certification is applied to an entity.